UCLA-VAST/FlexCNN/libsacc/README.md

 The `data` folder contains bias and weight information used by the accelerator and the `config` contains the instructions and the FPGA binary.

 # Acknowledgement
-This directory is first developed by Tong He.
+The first version of this library was developed by Tong He.